-A few weeks before Easter, Xàbia enjoys its annual Carnaval celebrations with two special fancy dress parades through the streets of the historic centre, the first for the younger members of the community and the second, later in the evening, for the grown-ups who will be able to dance into the early hours in the Plaza de la Constitución.
+A few weeks before Easter, Xàbia enjoys its annual Carnival celebrations with two special fancy dress parades through the streets of the historic centre, the first for the younger members of the community and the second, later in the evening, for the grown-ups who will be able to dance into the early hours in the Plaza de la Constitución.
 It’s a symbolic event for some, the start of almost six weeks of moderation.
 For others, it’s a party extraordinaire, a chance to dress up and have a little fun with friends.

 Carnaval is a Christian festive event which precedes the season of Lent, the 40 day period before Easter.
 It is usually marked by excess, over-consumption before the abstinence, before adherents fast and give up certain luxuries.
 The name ‘carnaval’ is said to have been derived from the Latin expression “carne levare” which broadly means “farewell to meat”, signifying the approaching period of that fasting.
 In recent years it has become more synonymous with grand gala parades such as that in Rio de Janeiro in Brazil, often dubbed “the Greatest Show on Earth” which attracts some two million people each day.